New Enterprise Associates

 Series C in 2007

-Telegent Systems, Inc. is a fabless semiconductor company based in Sunnyvale, California, established in 2004.
-The company specializes in the development and marketing of high-performance analog CMOS RF and mixed-signal system-on-a-chip solutions.
+Telegent Systems, Inc. is a fabless semiconductor company based in Sunnyvale, California, founded in 2004.
+The company specializes in the development and marketing of advanced analog CMOS RF and mixed-signal system-on-a-chip solutions.
 Telegent Systems focuses on creating products that facilitate the reception, processing, and output of free-to-air analog broadcast television, primarily for mobile handsets and portable media devices.
-By leveraging its expertise in RF mixed-signal design, communications signal processing, and multimedia processing, Telegent aims to capitalize on new market opportunities in communications and computing platforms.
-Its operations extend across various regions, including Southeast Asia, Latin America, the Middle East, Africa, China, and the Russian Federation/CIS.
+By leveraging its technical expertise in RF mixed-signal design and communications signal processing, the company aims to open new market opportunities in communications and computing platforms.
+Its operations span multiple regions, including Southeast Asia, Latin America, the Middle East, Africa, China, and the Russian Federation/CIS.

 Aprius